-In this unit students will explore the care of sick children and their families.
+In this unit students will explore the care of acutely unwell children and their families.
 Students will extend their knowledge of the pathophysiology, pharmacokinetics and practices involved in caring for children with a range of medical, psychological and surgical conditions.

 |Unit name||Acute Care Management of the Child & Family Theory|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 Unit census dates currently displaying for 2023 are indicative and subject to change.
 Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).